-Teaching at Columbia College Chicago has always been invigorating for me and has continually pushed me to explore new ways of thinking, doing, and making as a means of creating quality learning experiences for our students.
-Over the years, I have primarily taught multiple versions of the following courses:
+I spent the vast majority of my teaching career at Columbia College Chicago.
+Teaching has always been source of energy and inquiry for me, pushing me to explore new ways of thinking, doing, and making as a means of creating quality learning experiences for my students.
+Over the years, I primarily taught multiple versions of the following courses:

 - Writing and Rhetoric I – enhanced (developmental) / international / standard